 But how often should seniors bathe to prevent health problems?

-Even though most Americans are used to showering every single day, it’s not a strict requirement for good health.
+Even though most Americans are used to showering daily, it’s not a strict requirement for good health.

 At a minimum, bathing once or twice a week helps most seniors avoid skin breakdown and infections.

-Using warm washcloths to wipe armpits, groin, genitals, feet, and any skin folds also helps minimize body odor in between full baths.
+Using warm washcloths to wipe armpits, groins, genitals, feet, and any skin folds between full baths also helps minimize body odor.

-Of course, it’s essential to take your older adult’s specific health conditions into consideration when choosing a bathing schedule.
+Of course, it’s essential to consider your older adult’s specific health conditions when choosing a bathing schedule.
 Some people may need to bathe more frequently than others for medical reasons.

-Showering or bathing in the tub are the easiest and most thorough ways to clean the body.
+Showering or bathing in the tub is the easiest and most thorough way to clean the body.

 We found these helpful step-by-step instructions on how to give a sponge bath.